 Wiesel makes use of several poetic techniques in ‘Never Shall I Forget’.
 These include but are not limited to repetition, anaphora, and end-punctuation.
 The first of these, repetition is seen through the use and reuse of words, images, or emotions within a work.
 In this case, it is obvious that Wiesel repeated certain phrases, such as “Never shall I forget” several times in the poem.
 There is also a repeated allusion to the Holocaust which is never mentioned by name and is only described by its nature.

 Wiesel also makes use of anaphora, or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
 In this case, the anaphora is quite obvious, the phrase “Never shall I forget” starts seven of the thirteen lines.
 The last line also begins with “Never”.

 The last line of the poem is also a good example of end-punctuation.
-There are numbers lines which are enjambed, and several others with are short and therefore more impactful in a different way.
+There are numbers lines that are enjambed, and several others are short and therefore more impactful in a different way.
 The last line is the best example of this but other examples include line three.